Bira/octopus-carnival/_drafts/wir-tnv-cadaver-collector.md

 delivery.
 They were commonly sent to "clear" battlefields after a battle had ended.

-Like all golems they're pretty good at performing the job they were designed for and at following instructions related to it, but they can't do anything else well.
+Like many other constructs they're pretty good at performing the job they were designed for and at following instructions related to it, but they can't do anything else well.
 This is why no one sent them to fight in those battles.
 They only follow the orders of their current master, or those of a person who also serves that master.

-The original recipe for cadaver collectors was repeatedly lost and rediscovered over the ages, and though no one in the Nentir Vale knows how to build one in our narrative present there are several old ones still around in the wild.
+The original recipe for cadaver collectors was repeatedly lost and rediscovered over the ages.
+No one in the Nentir Vale knows how to build one in our narrative present, but there are several old ones still around in the wild.
 Many of them are located somewhere within the Witchlight Fens, a swampy region in the south-central Vale.

 When a collector's master dies it will usually fulfill the last order it was